How to watch today's travel ban hearing live

 When: The hearing begins on the hour and is expected to last one hour.

-For more on Trump policy and its impact on tech, explore our ongoing coverage.
+For more on Trump's policy and its impact on tech, explore our ongoing coverage.

+Life, Disrupted: In Europe, millions of refugees are still searching for a safe place to settle.
+Tech should be part of the solution.
+But is it?
+CNET investigates.